The Dillinger Escape Plan: Business practices and ethics

 Although never having had an agenda on their lyrics, the band members were outspoken and usually controversial in interviews.
 In 2016, Puciato said: "We give a lot of fucks about not giving a fuck, if that makes sense.
 We have a really high level of quality control about not putting parameters and cages around ourselves creatively.
 That's kind of been the only motivation I've ever had".
 On Miss Machine, they included the songs "Unretrofied" and "Phone Home" that were not initially composed for Dillinger nor in their usual style in order to not "be confined into a specific space".
 2006's cover album Plagiarism was intended "to tell the close-minded metal community that it's OK to listen to other music".
 After their first albums, they toured with bands from diverse genres outside of the metalcore scene to prevent being "pigeonholed into" it.
-They were vocal about their dislike for styles such as nu metal and mainstream metalcore of the early to mid-2000s, as well as mocked musicians such as Jared Leto, Nickelback, Puddle of Mudd, Disturbed, Avenged Sevenfold, Atreyu, and Linkin Park.
+They were vocal about their dislike for styles such as nu metal and mainstream metalcore of the early to mid-2000s, as well as mocking musicians such as Jared Leto, Nickelback, Puddle of Mudd, Disturbed, Avenged Sevenfold, Atreyu, and Linkin Park.

 At different line-ups, all of them were straight edge and, as of mid-2005, most had only vegetarian catering while touring.
 Bassist Liam Wilson, who was a vegan, appeared in several pro-vegan advertisements for PETA since the mid-2000s and the whole band did it in 2008 against dog fighting.
 While touring, the band placed a voter registration booth for the 2004 United States presidential election.
 The Dillinger Escape Plan did several charity concerts and sold merchandise with a portion of their profit's toward philanthropic organizations, including Music for Relief, the Juvenile Diabetes Research Foundation, The Trevor Project, among others.
 On one occasion, The Dillinger Escape Plan rejected a tour slot with thrash metal group Slayer in spite of being fans of them, because their lyrics and imagery regarding Nazism were "questionable" and "never ... sufficiently explained" to Weinman, who had relatives that were murdered in the Holocaust.